ae-dschorsaanjo/lipu-lili-pi-toki-pona/nasin pi jan Sotan.md

 The commas have _no grammatical meaning_, they are only helps to interpret written sentences.
 These are optional.
 I often use commas in the following cases and places:

 - _before la_, if there is a full sentence before it (mi moku, la mi pilin pona);
-- _before o_, if it is an imperative sentences that includes subject (sina, o pali!);
 - _after o_, if it is an interjection or a phrase, and there is a subject (sina o, pona!);
 - _before prepositions_, if it is not obvious that the word is a preposition or an adjective (ona li tomo tawa mi), or it is not a preposition by _pu_ (ona li tawa, poka mi).